Covid 19 coronavirus: Mad Butcher stores continue to trade despite lockdown order

 Some Mad Butcher stores continue to trade despite the Government issuing strict orders for all non-essential businesses to be shut as part of a mandatory lockdown to help curb the spread of Covid-19.

-This morning, Mad Butcher stores in Mt Roskill and Glen Innes, in Auckland, owned by Michael Morton, continued to trade and remain open despite this.
+This morning, Mad Butcher stores in Mt Roskill and Glen Innes, in Auckland, owned by Michael Morton, continued to trade and remain open despite this - contrary to what Mad Butcher founder Sir Peter Leitch thinks about the importance of self-isolation.

-A spokeswoman from the Ministry of Business, Innovation and Employment (MBIE) said it was aware that some Mad Butcher stores remained opened today despite the ban, but said these were not permitted to be trading.

 READ MORE: